10 – Running Hard

 Well if there ever was a Renaissance song we should not really call a song it would be the “Song Of Scheherazade.”
 Even though the band itself titled the piece with the song in the description, it is in fact an epic piece of music.
 The piece “Song Of Scheherazade,” clocked in at 24 minutes and filled up an entire album side.
 This was 1970’s progressive rock music at its best.

 # 3 – Northern Lights

-The Renaissance song “Northern Lights,” was one of the most popular pieces in the band’s catalog.
+The Renaissance song “Northern Lights” was one of the most popular pieces in the band’s catalog.
 The song was released on the Songs for All Seasons album.
-It was in essence the band’s hit single.
-The average Renaissance song ran close to 10 minutes in multiple parts, so hit singles were difficult to come by for the band.
+It was, in essence, the band’s hit single.
+The average Renaissance song ran close to 10 minutes in multiple parts, so hit singles were challenging to come by for the band.

 # 2 – Can You Understand

-The amazing musical piece “Can You Understand,” was released on the band’s Ashes Are Burning album.
+The amazing musical piece “Can You Understand” was released on the band’s Ashes Are Burning album.
 The Ashes Are Burning album was released in 1973.
-The piece “Can You Understand,” serves as the album’s opening track.
-Many Renaissance fans including this one, have claimed the Ashes Are Burning LP their favorite Renaissance album.
-The album featured Anni Haslam on lead vocals, Jon Camp on bass and backing vocals, John Tout on keyboards and backing vocals and Terence Sullivan on drums, percussion and backing vocals.
+The composition “Can You Understand” serves as the album’s opening track.
+Many Renaissance fans, including this one, have claimed the Ashes Are Burning LP as their favorite Renaissance album.
+The album featured Anni Haslam on lead vocals, Jon Camp on bass and backing vocals, John Tout on keyboards and backing vocals, and Terence Sullivan on drums, percussion, and backing vocals.

 # 1 – Carpet of the Sun

 Renaissance fans will never forget the soaring melody of the chorus of the classic Renaissance song “Carpet of the Son.”
 This incredible piece of music perfectly defines the sound of 1970s progressive music, mixing the genres of classical music and rock.
 The song “Carpet of the Sun” opened the second side of our favorite Renaissance album, Ashes Are Burning.